chonglab-pitt/chonglab-pitt.github.io/_pages/join_us.md

 Note that priority is given to graduate students in the chemistry program given that LTC's primary faculty appointment is in the Department of Chemistry at the University of Pittsburgh.

 ## Undergraduates
-To be considered for a research position in the Chong lab, you must be willing to commit to one year of research (10-12 hrs/week during the academic year and full-time during the summer).
+To be considered for a research position in the Chong lab, applicants must be able to commit to at least one year of research (10-12 hrs/week during the academic year and full-time during the summer).
 Undergraduates majoring in chemistry, biology, physics, math, computer science, and related fields are encouraged to apply *before January of their junior year*.
-Interested applicants should email a one-page resume along with contact information for two references to ltchong AT pitt DOT edu.
+To apply, please email a one-page resume and the contact information for two references to ltchong AT pitt DOT edu.

 ## Thinking about visiting or moving to Pittsburgh?
 <details>